-Underwriting risk and the development of the market for relevant pension products are reported each year in a separate report from the Actuarial/Product department.
-Together with this report, the Board adopts an annual strategy for underwriting risk.
+Underwriting risk and the development of the market for relevant pension products are reported each year in a separate report from the Actuarial, Legal and Product department.
+The Board of Directors sets an annual strategy for underwriting risk and reinsurance.